wick3dr0se/arch-linux-installation-guide/README.md

 > **#**&ensp; `grub-install --target=x86_64-efi --efi-directory=/boot/grub --bootloader-id=GRUB`

-#### _othwerwise, if booted in bios mode; where path is the entire disk, not just a partition or path to a directory_
+  _° **othwerwise, if booted in bios mode; where path is the entire disk, not just a partition or path to a directory**_

 install grub to the disk

 > **#**&ensp; `grub-install --target=i386-pc /dev/sdx`